lumiZGorlic/lumiZGorlic.github.io/_posts/2025-03-22-notes_on_memory_mapping.markdown

 }
 {% endhighlight %}

-the function walk is similar to what i wrote in the post 'print a page table' (iterative vs recursive ????).
+the function walk is similar to what i wrote in the post 'print a page table' (it's iterative though).

 {% highlight c %}
 // The risc-v Sv39 scheme has three levels of page-table